 Different councils have different rules for the reasonable reference group.
 The key preference is given to

-Those who are homeless or those who live in overcrowded, unsatisfactory, unsanitary houses that lack adequate heating, or are in the state of disrepair.
+Those who are homeless or those who live in overcrowded, unsatisfactory, unsanitary houses that lack adequate heating or are in a state of disrepair.

-One can get preference on medical grounds like mental or physical illness, or those with a learning disability that makes the current home unsuitable to live.
+One can get preference on medical grounds like mental or physical illness or those with a learning disability that makes the current home unsuitable for living.

-Those who live in overcrowded property that poses serious health hazards.
+Those who live in overcrowded properties pose serious health hazards.

 For the local housing market, you may not know how many such homes are available and how many people have applied for it.
 You can examine the level of priority; compare how many people want such homes and how many homes are available to know when you can get it.

-As you provide details about the type, size, location of the property, you need to tell if you ready to negotiate and are flexible on such demands or not.
+As you provide details about the type, size, and location of the property, you need to tell if you are ready to negotiate and are flexible on such demands or not.

-Certain authorities have reduced the waiting duration, particularly, for the sheltered housing.
-You should also inform the authorities if there is any change in personal circumstance.
+Certain authorities have reduced the waiting duration, particularly for sheltered housing.
+You should also inform the authorities if there is any change in personal circumstances.

-Disability can be in the form of a mental or substantial physical condition, which has long term adverse impact on the ability to conduct normal day to day activities.
+Disability can be in the form of a mental or substantial physical condition, which has a long-term adverse impact on the ability to conduct normal day-to-day activities.

-You should be able to tell about the health issue to the authority and request a review if you find that you cannot get the dwelling due to current immigration status or if you are not qualified to get.
+You should be able to tell about the health issue to the authority and request a review if you find that you cannot get the dwelling due to your current immigration status or are not qualified to get it.

-One can request for a review in case, are not satisfied with the kind of property allocated like the house in poor conditions or the ones that need huge repair work,
+One can request a review in the case, are not satisfied with the kind of property allocated, like the house in poor conditions or the ones that need huge repair work,

 Or ask for review citing medical issues or welfare needs,

-People with long term mental health difficulties are vulnerable and a suitable home provides them with a safe and secure environment, which is important for recovery and maintenance of mental health.
+People with long-term mental health difficulties are vulnerable, and a suitable home provides them with a safe and secure environment, which is important for the recovery and maintenance of mental health.

 Those with such conditions, if they are living with their caretaker, and if it places a lot of burden on the family, raise the risk of making them homeless or spending time in prison.

-Council housing is not just about the place of living, it involves providing support to the tenant which include the adaptations and tenancy sustainment services.
+Council housing is not just about the place of living; it involves providing support to the tenant, which includes adaptations and tenancy sustainment services.
 Managers are hired by accommodation providers who hire staff to take care of the needs of people with disabilities.

 Council property plays an important role as -